pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 # Null value support

-{% hint style="danger" %}
+{% hint style="info" %}
-**Multi-stage engine warning**
+**Multi-stage engine**

 This document begins with null handling for the [single-stage query engine](../../reference/single-stage-engine.md).
-For the [multi-stage query engine](../../reference/multi-stage-engine.md) (v2), see the [Enable basic null support for the multi-stage query engine](#enable-basic-null-support-for-the-multi) section.
+For the [multi-stage query engine](../../reference/multi-stage-engine.md) (v2), see the [Enable basic null support for the multi-stage query engine](#enable-basic-null-support-for-the-multi-stage-query-engine) section.
 {% endhint %}

 Null handling is defined in two different parts: at ingestion and at query time.